Emails have disappeared from the mailbox

 Potential problems and ways to resolve them are listed in the Problems with phone numbers article.

-If you are using an insecure HTTP connection and unreliable communication channels (for example, public access points) for Internet access, information from your mailbox (personal correspondence, passwords, phone, and credit card numbers, etc.) may be intercepted by intruders.
+If you are using an insecure HTTP connection and unreliable communication channels (such as public wifi) for internet access, information from your mailbox (personal correspondence, passwords, phone, and credit card numbers, etc.) may be intercepted by malicious users.

-Yandex.Mail uses HTTPS protocol to protect your mailbox.
+Yandex.Mail uses the HTTPS protocol to protect your mailbox.
 It provides security and confidentiality by encrypting your personal data before sending it to the server.
-HTTPS protocol is supported by all modern browsers.
+The HTTPS protocol is supported by all modern browsers.

-To reduce the risk of data loss, use only reliable communication channels for Internet access which provide a secure HTTPS connection.
-If, for some reason, your Internet provider does not support this protocol, switch to a more reliable ISP.
+To reduce the risk of data loss, use only reliable communication channels for internet access that provide a secure HTTPS connection.
+If your internet provider does not support this protocol for some reason, switch to a more reliable ISP.

-If, while working in a network, you find that the safe HTTPS connection is disabled, contact your system administrator to find out the causes for this and eliminate them.
+If you find that the secure HTTPS connection is disabled when you are using a corporate network, contact your system administrator to find out why and resolve the issue.